- Code PASI2001

 - Areas of interest Non Language Asian Studies, Pacific Studies

-This course introduces students to the histories, key terms and approaches shaping the dynamic field of Pacific Studies.
-It outlines the ways in which Oceania has been mapped, represented and approached in scholarly and popular knowledge and emphasizes the complexity and diversity of this region.
-It provides an introduction in particular to the ways in which Australia and New Zealand interact with the Pacific and a comparative lens on the position of Pacific Islander communities within these two countries.
-Indigenous Pacific Islander approaches to engaging and learning Oceania are particularly highlighted.
+This course introduces students to the histories, key terms and approaches shaping the dynamic, transdisciplinary field of Pacific Studies.
+It outlines the ways in which Oceania has been approached, mapped and represented in scholarly, policy, arts, mainstream, and social media contexts.
+The course also provides an introduction to Australian, Aotearoa New Zealand and US relations with the Pacific, and a comparative lens on the nature of Pacific Studies within these countries and the islands.
+It emphasizes the complexity, diversity, creativity, and sovereignty of the region.
+Indigenous Pacific Islander approaches to engaging and learning with and from Oceania, including through dance, poetry, music, fashion and film, are particularly highlighted.

 Upon successful completion, students will have the knowledge and skills to:

-- Evaluate and critique the various ways in which the region and Pacific Island peoples have been mapped and represented in various disciplines and popular media.
+- Evaluate and critique the ways in which the Pacific region and peoples have been mapped and represented in various disciplines and contexts.

-- Comprehend and describe the nature of transdisciplinary Pacific Studies in comparison with single-disciplinary approaches.
+- Describe and comprehend the nature of interdisciplinary and transdisciplinary Pacific Studies in comparison with single-disciplinary approaches.

 - Facilitate and lead discussions on contemporary Pacific issues with peers.